untangledco/semaphore/docs/Internationalization.md

 The default is `en-US.js`, and any strings not defined in a language file will fall back to the strings from that file.

-There is also an `intl/emoji-picker` directory, which contains translations for [emoji-picker-element](https://github.com/nolanlawson/emoji-picker-element)
-(which already comes with English built-in).

 Note that internationalization is currently experimental.
 Client-side locale switching is not supported – when you build the instance of Semaphore, it is either one language or another.
 To build in a particular language, use (for example):